Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Go to Ecwid Control Panel -> My Profile -> Billing and Plans and check your current plan status.

-If you need a store for testing and development only, Ecwid provide a free upgrade for you.
-Contact Ecwid team with Store ID and app details to get it.
+If you need a store for testing and development only, Ecwid can provide a free upgrade for you.
+[Contact Ecwid team](/contact) with Store ID and app details to get it.

 #### The application tab appears in Ecwid Control Panel, but it doesn't load the app content